ted00789/SimplifAI_2.0/src/content/blog/lead-capture-speed-to-response-ai-receptionist.md

 - Timeline
 - Location

-This structure is identical to what high-performing inside sales teams use.
+This structure matches how strong inside-sales teams qualify leads.

 For a detailed workflow breakdown, see
 [Automating Lead Qualification for Service Businesses](https://simplifai-solutions.com/blogs/automating-lead-qualification-for-service-businesses)